BHSI Program for 2013

 - Helmet Standards Comparison.
 BHSI will publish on the Web at least one annual update of our technical standards study comparing eleven international bicycle helmet standards.
 This year we will add the ASTM standards for downhill mountain biking and BMX cycling.

 - Frequently Asked Questions About Bicycle Helmets.
 BHSI will update this writeup explaining many aspects of helmet design and performance to reflect new developments.

 - Materials for local helmet promotion campaigns.
 We update our Helmet Promotion Toolkit, a package of materials from numerous sources, frequently during the year.
 We add new materials as they become available and update content.
 The Toolkit is entirely available on the Web, but we still receive numerous requests for it on paper.
-It includes pamphlet duplicating masters, a CD with our entire Web site and three DVDs with bicycle safety and helmet safety videos.
+It includes pamphlet duplicating masters, a CD with our entire Web site and four DVDs with bicycle safety and helmet safety videos.

 - Compendium of crash stories.
 BHSI updates this collection of stories frequently, primarily from email messages.